 This is a free family-friendly event, although donations will be gratefully received.
-April will be spinning and demonstrating the skills of her craft over several hours, so pop in and ask her questions.
+April and Kathy will be spinning and demonstrating the skills of their craft over several hours, so pop in and ask them questions.

 I first learnt to spin in the Shetland Islands from an elderly lady who kept her own sheep.
 She showed me how to prepare raw fleece for spinning by carding it into rolags.
 (I will demonstrate this skill.)